 You can freeze your bulk purchases or garden overflow instead of canning or dehydrating.

 Eating seasonal produce is one of the best ways to get the best price on your fruits and vegetables.
 When produce is in season, the prices will drop, and the food will be richer and more vibrant.
-Grocery stores will lower their prices, but shopping locally will also give you the best bang for your buck.
-This goes for conventionally grown produce and organic foods.
-Use these seasonal produce guides to know what’s best each month

 For example, apples are almost always heavy in pesticides and are listed on the dirty dozen.
-So I make it a point to buy organic apples.
-Bananas are typically on the Clean 15 list so I usually buy conventional bananas.
+So, I make it a point to buy organic apples.
+Bananas are typically on the Clean 15 list, so I usually buy conventional bananas.

 - Find the most updated Clean 15/Dirty Dozen list HERE